valohai/docs/source/howto/code-repository/private-azure-devops-repository/index.rst

 .. meta::
     :description: How to link a private Azure DevOps repository to a Valohai project using a read-only SSH deploy key.
-For this tutorial you will need a private GitHub repository that includes your machine learning code and Valohai YAML file.
+For this tutorial you will need a private Azure DevOps repository that includes your machine learning code and Valohai YAML file.

 .. _repository-azuredevops: